Congratulations, you're preparing to take the bar exam!

 We've provided information about the application for admission you will complete prior to sitting for the exam.
 If you're curious, we have information about the exam itself and what to expect.
 Finally, our FAQs inform you about the law school's role in completing your character and fitness certification, sending your transcripts, and verifying your employment if you worked here when you were student.

-Many of you, however, will take the exam in our home state of Maryland.
-To get started on this journey, Maryland provides a helpful checklist that outlines the entire admissions process, which culminates when you take the oath in the Court of Appeals of Maryland and officially become a member of the Maryland bar.
-Beginning in July 2019, Maryland will administer the Uniform Bar Exam.
-The Uniform Bar Examination (UBE) is coordinated by NCBE and is composed of the Multistate Essay Examination (MEE), two Multistate Performance Test (MPT) tasks, and the Multistate Bar Examination (MBE).
-It is uniformly administered, graded, and scored and results in a portable score that can be transferred to other UBE jurisdictions.
+Many of you, however, will take the exam in the state of Maryland.
+To get started on this journey, Maryland provides a helpful checklist that outlines the admissions process, which culminates when you take the oath in the Court of Appeals of Maryland and officially become a member of the Maryland bar.
+Maryland administers the Uniform Bar Exam.
+The Uniform Bar Examination (UBE) is created by the NCBE and is composed of the Multistate Essay Examination (MEE), the Multistate Performance Test (MPT) and the Multistate Bar Examination (MBE).
+It is uniformly administered, graded and scored and results in a portable score that can be transferred to other UBE jurisdictions.
 To pass the UBE in Maryland, you will need a score of 266.
-In addition, beginning in July 2019, Maryland will require that applicants for admission pass the Multi-state Professional Responsibility Exam with a passing score of 85.
+In addition, Maryland requires that applicants for admission pass the Multistate Professional Responsibility Exam with a passing score of 85.
 Applicants also will be required to complete a "Maryland component" designed to familiarize newly admitted attorneys with key distinctions of Maryland law and procedure.

 Bar Study Loans are offered by multiple private lenders.
 Here are some FAQs regarding Bar Study Loans.